 Have you ever been in a conversation when someone said something biased that made you uncomfortable, but you weren’t sure how to respond?
 Most of us struggle to address these all too common situations.
 Even though we want to do what’s right and speak up for equality, we don’t always know how to take action in that awkward moment—especially if we are not sure whether the person making the comment actually meant to cause harm.
 This session will illustrate the importance of committing to being an active bystander in moments when bias emerges through microaggressions, as well as provide participants with actionable skills to do so.

 Run time: 2 hours and 27 minutes

 We know racial justice is not achieved by a workshop, webinar, or good intentions, but with ongoing commitments and actions.
-The OLC’s Diversity Awareness & Resources Committee continues to compile resources on anti-racism and social equity work and recently added more tools to the OLC website at olc.org/racial-equity.
+The OLC’s Diversity, Equity and Inclusion Committee continues to compile resources on anti-racism and social equity work and recently added more tools to the OLC website at olc.org/racial-equity.